fulmotalkseries-donotusethis/leadership-notes-and-talks/README.md

 | **Obsolete But Not Forgotten** | Viswanath Mallabadi | Using e-Waste to create art | [Watch Video](https://www.youtube.com/watch?v=FXSoytGXoto&t=42s) | Fulmo Talk Series Talk |

 ---
 These are just a few of the talks featured in the Talk Series.
-Go to the Fulmo Talk Series website for more.
+Go to the Fulmo Talk Series website for more talks and leadership insights.
 ---

 ## 📚 Executive Book Summaries & Leadership Notes